-We held AutoML workshops at both ICML and ECMLPKDD this year.
+We will hold an AutoML workshops at the Federated AI Meeting (ICML, IJCAI, AMAS and ICCBR) in Stockholm.
 Check the workshop page for further information.

 Machine learning (ML) has achieved considerable successes in recent years and an ever-growing number of disciplines rely on it.
 However, this success crucially relies on human machine learning experts to perform the following tasks: